polymath-ai/polymath-ai/core/db/README.md

-# Lightweight vector store for Poylmath.
+# Lightweight vector store for Polymath.

 To use: